Next Period Recommendation Reality Check: Dataset

-Another question that we are interested in researching is how often users purchase new items that have not been purchased by them before.
-The results answering this question are presented in \autoref{fig:data-new-score}.
+\textbf{Novel Items Analysis.} Alternative question that we could be interested in researching is how often users purchase new items that have not been purchased by them before.
+The results answering this question are presented in \autoref{fig:data-scores} (b).
 According to our results, we can see that an item's novelty rate exponentially decreases with time across all datasets.
-As the number of purely novel items decreases with every period, these results also highlight the importance of repetitive pattern analysis for modeling long-term user preferences.
 The only anomaly seen in the results is a second drop for the DHB dataset.
 While we find this interesting in terms of analyzing the DHB dataset, its further investigation can be seen as out of the scope of this paper.